-If the CJ2H-CPU6□-EIP or CJ2M-CPU3□ is used, you can create network symbols using the CX-Programmer, import them into the Network Configurator, and then create tags and tag sets.
+With the CJ2H-CPU6 -- EIP/CJ2M-CPU3 -, CJ2H-CPU6 - with unit version 1.6 or later, or CJ2M-CPU1 - with unit version 2.2 or later, you can create network symbols using the CX-Programmer, import them into the Network Configurator, and then create tags and tag sets.
 Use the following procedure.